harveshvaran/ftp82_laptop/admin/COURSEPLAN.md

 ## Week #1 Goals

+  1. Git setup/checkout/clone
+  1. MySQL/DML + Workbench
+  1. Curl Basics
   1. To get a running application from a source repository in git by following step-by-step instructions.
 The components and technologies will be explained in the weeks to come, but here we just get the basic application up and running.

 ### Concrete demo-able deliverables